eanderton/grapnel/README.md

 how the tool is designed to configure dependencies from outside your source.

-Grapnel's approach is modeled on Ruby's Bundler, with some inspiration from CPAN, SetupUtils, Dub, and Crate.
+Grapnel's approach is modeled on Ruby's Bundler, with some inspiration from CPAN, SetupUtils, Dub, and Cargo.

 Motivation
 ==========